 In hindsight, Dani can now imagine they were probably caught-off-guard just as much as she had been and so the idea of discussing (at-that-moment) non-existent grave topics shook them a bit.
 Still, they assured her that if and when any of the situations arose, they would discuss them then.
 As a family, they chose to avoid those discussions and let those topics go.

 Thankfully, Dani was lucky and no one in her biological family fell ill or passed away during her time studying abroad and she was never put in the situation of deciding if she would return home for a funeral.
 However, a person who felt like family did pass away and having to work through that on her own and far away from home was hard.

 After living for years outside of the United States, we’ve now unfortunately had time for those difficult talks to have really come into play.
 After going through the difficult times without a plan, we most certainly advise you to have one ahead of time.
 In fact, we believe it’s perhaps even more important to have these difficult conversations if you don’t have any sick family members because the unexpected instances can be the hardest.

 As you get into those discussions, here are a few things you might want to consider:

 1.)
 How will I handle a family member becoming gravely ill, hospitalized, etc?
 What about for friends?

-- If death seems imminent, what is more important―having the chance to see that person before they pass away or being there with family for the services?
+If death seems imminent, which is more important to me―having the chance to see that person before they pass away or being there with my family for the services?
 (Sometimes both are not possible; talking this through with your family can be helpful as you may have different perspectives.)

 2.)
 How will I handle an unexpected death?
 Keeping in mind the previous questions as well.